Join the many Americans reading about LGBTQ diversity in Pride Month

 Nathan ends the book with practical and pastoral advice, which many books on the subject do not include.
 He reminds his readers that conversations with LGBTQ individuals are often holy moments, lays out advice for parents, families, and friends of LGBTQ individuals, calls pastors and ministry leaders to care for their LGBTQ congregants with grace and mercy, and pleads with LGBTQ readers to keep focused on God even though God’s followers have not been very loving.
 Throughout the book, Nathan constantly reminds us that we must always choose to embrace Love.

 These days, millions of people are talking about forming new churches that are truly inclusive.
 The book Blue Ocean Faith is the story of a handful of evangelical churches nationwide who successfully did that.
 In this book, founder Dave Schmelzer details six profound paradigm shifts that unlock a depth of connection to God that’s new for many churchgoers—and that’s unprecedented for their secular neighbors.
 Rather than retreating from our increasingly secular world, people of faith can join Jesus—as followers like Saint Francis of Assisi have done for centuries—in joyfully entering the world around them with profound wonder and renewed inspiration.
-Dr. Gushee calls this “a riveting book about an exciting new movement of churches emerging out of the ashes of American evangelicalism/fundamentalism.
-This could be a charter document for a new kind of Jesus movement.
-Everyone should read it.”
+Dr. Gushee calls this:

 Where is the Spirit Leading Us in the 21st Century?